5ecompendium/bestiary/_creatures/fire-elemental-myrmidon-b.md

 speed: "40 ft."
 hit_points: "123  (19d8 + 38)"
 armor_class: "18 (plate)"
+condition_immunities: "paralyzed, petrified, poisoned, prone"
+damage_resistances: "bludgeoning, piercing, and slashing from nonmagical attacks"
 ---

-**Damage Resistances** bludgeoning, piercing, and slashing from nonmagical attacks

-**Condition Immunities** paralyzed, petrified, poisoned, prone

 ***Illumination.*** The myrmidon sheds bright light in a 20-foot radius and dim light in a 40-foot radius.